 A hanging locker is located to port, and a storage shelf spans the stern.

-Thoney considers a full- sized head to be “a desirable feature in this market,” and he’s right.
-The 323 designers produced a space that’s larger than found on most 32-footers.
+Beneteau obviously considers a full- sized head to be a desirable feature in this market.
+The 323 designers produced a space that’s larger than that found aboard most 32-footers.
 With 6’2″ of headroom and measuring 4’9″ fore and aft, the space is wide enough to bend over the sink without banging the interior bulkhead, and allows a bather to shower while seated on a bench.
 Light and fresh air come through two Lewmar portlights.
-Aft of the vanity is a tall, shallow, fiberglass storage area on the interior of the hull on which wet gear and towels will hang.
+Aft of the vanity is a tall, shallow, fiberglass storage area in which wet gear and towels can hang to drop and dry.

-Except for the lack of storage space (perhaps unavoidable, given the demands of the market) the designers deserve high marks for producing well-conceived and well-equipped living spaces, while not increasing interior volume to the point where the boat’s sailing qualities would suffer.
+Except for the lack of storage space (perhaps unavoidable, given the demands of the market) the designers deserve high marks for producing well-conceived and well-equipped living spaces, while not increasing interior volume to the point where the boat’s sailing qualities begin to suffer.

 Construction

-The company is now using zonespecific stitchmat in the layup, varying the weight of the fabric to meetcalculated stress loads in specific areas.
-In theory, this method avoids overbuilding in certain areas, and we suspect it may also reduce the cost of the lamination, and slightly reduce the weight of the final product.
+The company is now using zone-specific stitchmat in the layup, varying the weight of the fabric to meet calculated stress loads in specific areas.
+In theory, this method avoids overbuilding in certain areas, and we suspect it may also reduce the cost of the lamination, while slightly reducing the weight of the final product.

 The deck is a sandwich cored with Trivera, a polyester cloth that provides some structural support while preventing print-through during the lamination process.
 (Larger boats are cored with end-grain balsa.)